Sugar Packaging Operation Profitability Improvement

 Katz & Katz was hired by the Owner and CEO of just such a company.
 After over 80 years as a family business in the warehousing and service sector of the New Orleans green coffee trade, the business now operated over twenty warehouses, including several manufacturing facilities, in 5 locations, and served National coffee business.
 Between 2002 and 2017, the operation grew from approximately 50 to over 200 employees, and currently enjoys revenues of over $30 Million annually.

 The Owner was a highly involved CEO of the company.
 He learned the business from his Father and assumed leadership at a young age.
 He led major investments, and captured substantial Regional and National deals with leading coffee manufacturers.
-As these businesses came on line, the existing business models were incorporated but each business was managed separately.
+As operations businesses came on line, the existing business models were incorporated but each unit was managed separately.

 In our first discussions, the Owner acknowledged that there were likely better approaches to how his business is managed.
 More importantly, he expressed concern that he really didn’t have a solid plan for the future of his company.
 He agreed that he needed a succession plan.